kevelyn1/QGIS-Intro/_posts/qgis/2020-08-10-working-with-CRS.md

 ### 1. Download data

-We will use the Natural Earth dataset - specifically the Natural Earth Quick Start Kit that comes with beautifully styled global layers that can be loaded directly to QGIS.

-Download the [<span style="color:#0564A0">Natural Earth Quickstart Kit</span>](https://naciscdn.org/naturalearth/packages/Natural_Earth_quick_start.zip).
-If the download link doesn’t work, get it directly from Natural Earth Downloads page.
+Natural Earth has [<span style="color:#0564A0">Admin 0 - Countries</span>](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/) dataset.
+Download the [<span style="color:#0564A0">countries</span>](https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/cultural/ne_10m_admin_0_countries.zip).

+UK’s Ordnance Survey provides open data for download.
+Download the MiniScale raster product for Great Britain and extract it to a folder on your computer.

+For convenience, you may directly download a copy of the dataset from the link below:

+ne_10m_admin_0_countries.zip

+minisc_gb.zip (Contains only the files required for this tutorial)

+Data Sources: [NATURALEARTH] [OSOPENDATA]

 ### 2. Steps to make a map
 #### 2.1.
 Creating the main map